au5ton/gifvbot/README.md

 # gifvbot
-Automatically converts large-ish .gif files sent in telegram to a silent .mp4
+Automatically converts large-ish .gif files sent in Telegram to a silent .mp4